rodekruis/argilla-sml/README.md

 sudo mv docker-compose-argilla.service /etc/systemd/system/
 sudo systemctl enable docker-compose-argilla
 ```
-> [!NOTE]
+> [!WARNING]
-> when installed for the first time, argilla creates a default user `argilla` with password `1234`; make sure to delete it and create a new user, see [user management](https://docs.argilla.io/en/latest/getting_started/installation/configurations/user_management.html)
+> When installed for the first time, argilla creates a default user `argilla` with password `1234`; make sure to delete it and create a new user, using `fix_users.py`.
+> For more information, see [user management](https://docs.argilla.io/en/latest/getting_started/installation/configurations/user_management.html).